 Sub no Interest Summary of submission Retaining just the façade is not enough.
 Use of consultants Yarra should also stop using private planning consultants to prepare proposals to amend the Yarra planning scheme.
 Laneways New developments should provide land to widen laneways.
 When an owner or developer proposes changes to a property that uses the laneway, there should be some mechanism that gives all the other residents/owners that use that laneway an opportunity to vote for or against the proposed development.
-218 Resident - McKean Street Height Heights within the shopping strip must be in keeping with the existing heights and rooflines within the heritage precinct.
-Objects to six storey height limit.
-Heritage/view lines ANZ bank is a standout building with its parapets and roofline visible from many residential streets in the neighbourhood.
+218 Resident - McKean Street Height • Heights within the shopping strip must be in keeping with the existing heights and rooflines within the heritage precinct. • Objects to six storey height limit.
+Heritage/view lines • ANZ bank is a standout building with its parapets and roofline visible from many residential streets in the neighbourhood.
 To allow planning for buildings that interfere with this would detract considerably from Queens Parade.
 The spire of St Johns Clifton Hill is also a feature of our skyline.
-219 Resident - Delbridge Street Support Supports Amendment C231.
-Acknowledges Amendment C231 will manage development along Queens Parade.
-220 Resident - Wright Street Heritage Amendment C231 won't protect or enhance the heritage of Queens Parade.
-Height/heritage The outcomes of the controls would be backdrop of five storey developments, above and close to the front of single and double storey heritage streetscapes irrevocably diminish its integrity and accordingly its significance.
-Queens Parade is not an area to achieve increased housing density due to the intact heritage streetscape.
-221 Resident - Fergie Street Height/mandatory Mandatory height should be set at 3 storeys but with setbacks to ensure the third storey has minimal visibility from the other side of the street.
-4 storeys was recommended by the Hanson consultants and was consistent with height limits in Precinct 3 3 storeys was recommended by the Hanson consultants and was consistent with height limits in Precinct 3 Heights within the shopping strip must be in keeping with the existing heights and rooflines within the heritage precinct Laneways 3 storey development will ensure laneway behind can support the traffic.
-Mid-rise / Suitable transition to residential areas unclear DOO objectives are broad.
-Two objectives need clarification: 7 osupport a new mid-rise character behind a consistent street wall in precincts 2-5.
+219 Resident - Delbridge Street Support • Supports Amendment C231. • Acknowledges Amendment C231 will manage development along Queens Parade.
+220 Resident - Wright Street Heritage • Amendment C231 won't protect or enhance the heritage of Queens Parade.
+Height/heritage • The outcomes of the controls would be backdrop of five storey developments, above and close to the front of single and double storey heritage streetscapes irrevocably diminish its integrity and accordingly its significance. • Queens Parade is not an area to achieve increased housing density due to the intact heritage streetscape.
+221 Resident - Fergie Street Height/mandatory • Mandatory height should be set at 3 storeys but with setbacks to ensure the third storey has minimal visibility from the other side of the street. • 4 storeys was recommended by the Hanson consultants and was consistent with height limits in Precinct 3 • 3 storeys is more practical and in keeping with the commercial requirements of businesses that will continue to operate • Heights within the shopping strip must be in keeping with the existing heights and rooflines within the heritage precinct Laneways • 3 storey development will ensure laneway behind can support the traffic.
+Midrise Stuibble transition to residential areas unclear • DDO objectives are broad.
+Two objectives need darification: • To support a new midrise character behind a consistent street wall in precincts 2-5.
 This begs the question that "mid-rise" is first of all accepted without knowing how many levels this means.
-Most of the people I have talked to want "no rise" above any of the shops in Queens Parade.
-7 osuprot a new mid-rise character behind a consistent street wall in precincts 2-5.
-This begs the question that "mid-rise" is first of all accepted without knowing how many levels this means.
-Most of the people I have talked to want "no rise" above any of the shops in Queens Parade.
-7 osure that the overall scale and form of new buildings provides a suitable transition to low scale residential areas and protects these properties from unreasonable loss of amenity through visual bulk, overlooking and overshadowing.
+Most of the people I have talked to want "no rise" above any of the shops in Queens Parade. • To ensure that the overall scale and form of new buildings provides a suitable transition to low scale residential areas and protects these properties from unreasonable loss of amenity through visual bulk, overlooking and overshadowing.
 Council has already approved 5 storeys above the Bendigo Bank site - precedent already set.
 This will irrevocably change and dominate the skyline.
-Consultation Makes me wonder whether consultation is mere window dressing to give credence to the government requirement for public consultation.
-Local communities must have the power to determine the extent of "reasonable" development in their area.
-Built form The property at 137 Queens Parade is an example of modern buildings not keeping with the heritage streetscape.
-New deve
+Consultation • Makes me wonder whether consultation is mere window dressing to give credence to the government requirement for public consultation.
+Local communities must have the power to determine the extent of "reasonable" develo